More often than not, sales call steps are thought about in the wrong way.

 They’ve rehearsed their sales call process, and never show up just to “wing it.”

-Again, we know this from studying roughly 2 million B2B sales calls recorded on web conferencing platforms like Zoom and GoToMeeting.
+Again, we know this from studying roughly 2 million B2B sales calls recorded on web conferencing platforms and call software solutions like Zoom and GoToMeeting.

 We mapped out conversations to see which topics were discussed, for how long, and when.

 The top 5-10% of performers use a more organized, repeatable sales process than their peers.

 Here are three data points to prove it:

 Top reps cover more topics than their peers: 15 compared to 12 topics on a 43-minute call:

 You might think that with so many topics, their calls would be all over the map.